††††† RELATES TO: KRS 164.740, 164.744(2), 164.753(3), 164.769

 ††††† (4) Change of name or address.

 ††††† Section 10.
 Repayment Schedule.
 Written notification of demand for repayment shall be sent by the authority to the scholarship recipientís last known address and shall be effective upon mailing.
-The authority may agree, in its sole discretion, to accept repayment in installments in accordance with a schedule established by the authority.
+The authority may agree to accept repayment in installments in accordance with a schedule established by the authority.
 Payments shall first be applied to interest and then to principal on the earliest unpaid promissory note.

 ††††† Section 12.
 Refunds.
 (1) If a student fails to enroll, withdraws, is expelled from the institution, or otherwise fails to complete the program on or after the studentís first day of class of the period of enrollment or changes enrollment status, the Authority may be due a refund of monies paid to the institution on behalf of that student or a repayment of cash disbursements made to the student for educational expenses.

 ††††† (2) If the student received financial assistance administered by the authority, the refund and repayment shall be due to the authority for its financial assistance programs in accordance with this section.